Cathella/tic_tac_toe/README.md

-# Tic Tac Toe Implementation In Ruby Language
+# TicTacToe Implementation in Ruby

+## About the Project
+This project contains two folders the bin and the lib.

 ## Milestone 1: Project setup